kiennd/zcash-infra/README.md

 3. Access Grafana at https://foo.bar.com
    - Login credentials are defined in the `.env` file
    - Prometheus data source is automatically configured
-   - Node Exporter and Zcash dashboards are automatically provisioned
+   - Node Exporter and Zebra dashboards are automatically provisioned

-### Zcash Metrics
+### Zebra Metrics

-The infrastructure includes a custom Python-based Zcash metrics exporter (`scripts/zcash-exporter.py`) that collects data from the Zcash node via RPC and exposes it in Prometheus format.
+The infrastructure includes a custom Python-based Zebra metrics exporter (`scripts/zcash-exporter.py`) that collects data from the Zebra node via RPC and exposes it in Prometheus format.
 The metrics include:

 - Block height and sync progress